abarriosr/content-hub-farm/README.md

   Use this command every time you need to interact with the farm.
   For more instructions on how to use it, you can list all commands.

-         $./bin/chf list-commands   ; lists all available commands.
+         $./bin/chf list-commands   ; Lists all available commands.

   Use this script to enable/disable Xdebug, execute drush commands, etc.

   - **NOTE:**

-    For the moment (Until I fix the ENTRYPOINT ;-) execute the following command after creating and running the farm to install the site:
+    For the moment (Until I fix the ENTRYPOINT ;-) execute the following command in each container after creating and running the farm to install the sites:

             $./bin/chf <container> exec docker-entrypoint.sh